 During the Year of Fire, a time when no Empress sat on the throne and the Middenrealm was on the brink of destruction, the freedom-loving Albernians decided to rebel.
 They proclaimed their own kingdom and made Havena its capital.
-Albernia waged a bitter war again against th Northma Havena do city's pop 30,000.
-Th still be see Recently a b in the sky ov that it would war against the Realm, but mostly against the neighboring province of the Northmarches.
+Albernia waged a bitter war against the Realm, but mostly against the neighboring province of the Northmarches.
 Refugees flooded into Havena during those dark times, and the city's population swelled to more than 30,000.
 The consequences of this war can still be seen and felt today.